MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 > [!NOTE]
 > A single .al file may contain multiple objects.

-There are two extension objects, which are used for building extensions.
 Table extension objects and page extension objects are used to add or override changes to table or page objects.
-For example, For example, consider a business that sells organic food, and the business wants to add two extra fields, `Organic` and `Local Produce` in its existing item table.
-The business will use table extension object to define those extra fields.
-Now, the table extension has made the newly added fields available for use in the item table.
+For example, consider a business that sells organic food, and the business wants to add two extra fields; `Organic` and `Local Produce` in its existing item table.
+The business will use a table extension object to define those extra fields.
+The table extension has made the newly added fields available for use in the item table.
 You can store data in these fields and access them by code.
-You can then use the page extension object to display the fields that you added to the table object.
+You can then use the page extension object to display the fields in the UI.

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.